 Moreover, it is imperative to seal the stone surface.
 This step is the last in stone surface restoration.
 After having honed and polished the stone, and the desired finish has been achieved, the experts know that using a high-quality sealer on the stone is crucial to protect the surface, whether it is indoors or outdoors.
 This process will create a shield against water- and oil-based spills, as well as dirt, preventing further damage.

 If you want to revamp your home's surfaces, a hard surface restoration service is the best solution for you.
 At Sir Grout, we offer a professionally trained staff, who is ready to provide you with the best services at a fair price.
-For more information, fill out the "Request a Quote" form on this page or call us at (866) 476-8863.
+For more information, click on the "Schedule a Free Quote" button on this page or call us at (866) 476-8863.
 We will gladly assist you.
-Find us on Facebook as Sir Grout International